SanjayShetty01/betting-odds-converter/README.md

 ![image](https://github.com/SanjayShetty01/betting-odds-converter/blob/main/img/carbon.png)

-you could run the script system wide using `npm`
+You can run the script system wide using `npm`

 Using npm: